mapcode-foundation/mapcode-ada/README.md

 ## Converting a Mapcode into a Coordinate

-There is only one operation, **decode**, which gives the coordinate of a mapcodes.
+There is only one operation, **decode**, which gives the coordinate of a mapcode.
 It accepts an optional argument to define the territoy context of the mapcode.

-The operation returns the coordinate (latitude and longitude in degrees), or raises the exception Decode_Error if the mapcode is not valid (in the context)
+The operation returns the coordinate (latitude and longitude in degrees), or raises the exception Decode_Error if the mapcode is not valid or ambiguous (in the context).

 attribute | description
 --- | ---
 Mapcode | string, mapcode to decode
-Context | optional string, (an ISO code such as “NLD”) territory for the scope of the mapcode return value | coordinate (latitude and longitude, in degrees, reals) exceptions | Decode_Error, if the mapcode is invalid or not valid in the Context
+Context | optional string, (an ISO code such as “NLD”) territory for the scope of the mapcode return value | coordinate (latitude and longitude in degrees), reals exceptions | Decode_Error, if the mapcode is invalid or ambiguous in the Context

 Examples:

 Without any context, only accept a worldwide mapcode.

     Decode ("49.4V")
-    Raises Decode_Error
+    Raises Decode_Error             // Ambiguous

     Decode ("49.4V", NLD)
     -> (52.376514000, 4.908543375)